Published 08:39 IST, July 23rd 2024

 Dear Nirmala Ji,

-Perpetual Fiscal Deficit.
+The Perpetual Fiscal Deficit.

 My financial journey has always felt like a perpetual fiscal deficit.
-When I was 20, I dreamt of buying a home worth 30 lakhs, but I h only 5 lakhs.
+When I was 20, I dreamt of buying a home worth 30 lakhs, but I had only 5 lakhs.
 Today, I have 1 crore, but my dream home costs 4 crores.
 It seems my personal fiscal deficit is more chronic than that of any government.
 Much like Japan's national debt, my family's gap between income and borrowings only grows wider.

-Taxed to Max
+Taxed to the Max

 Budget Disappointments and Television Tantrums

-Taxpayer's Tale of Woe
+The Taxpayer's Tale of Woe

 Bureaucratic Bloopers and RTO Riddles